Reinstating an Architecture Firm’s Disabled Google Business Profile

 Awards Page

-• A chronological list of awards, including the year, award name, and the project or principal recognized.
+• A chronological list of awards, including the year, award name, and the project or team member recognized.

 • Example: Akb Architects